 We live in a time where everyone has access to the Internet and reads most of the information they receive online.
 Starting a blog can help distribute your message to a wider audience.
 Create content optimized for SEO so your posts have exposure and show in search results every time.
 You can use tools like Google Analytics to find the right keywords for your blog articles.
 Make sure it’s easy to navigate your blog visitors to your website and profile pages on real estate sites.
 And add images!
 They catch the eye easily.

-• Hire a copywriter that focuses on an emotional approach.
+• Hire a copywriter that focuses on an emotional approach

-Yes, that’s not a joke.
 When it comes to writing, it’s important to establish a real connection with your target audience.
 Objective facts are important to list for sure, but that’s not enough.
 Every property marketing ad includes facts about the property.
 You need to step up your game and hook your clients with more than just a dry list of features.
 Look for emotionally impactful phrases when you’re describing your property and focus on the kind of lifestyle people can have if they take it.